trennlinie

-On January 17 in Santa Barbara the recordings to Playing The Angel began, and like already at Exciter, they noticed once again that they got along with other much better now.
+On 17 January recording for Playing the Angel began in Santa Barbara, continued in New York and London, and like during Exciter, they noticed once again that they got on with each other much better now.

 Dave: "The strangest thing that's happened is that we're all getting on pretty well.
 With the last album, it all felt a bit dead.
 This time we're all pulling together a lot more."[1]